How to Appeal Your Property Tax Assessment in Texas, Maryland, Virginia, and DC

 Texas: ARB Appeal Process

 Deadline: May 15 or 30 days after receiving the Notice of Appraised Value, whichever is later.
-This is a hard deadline — missing it forfeits your appeal rights for that year.
+This is a hard deadline — missing it forfeits your appeal rights for that tax year.
+Calendar this date immediately when you receive your Notice of Appraised Value, typically mailed in April.

 Process: File a Notice of Protest with your County Appraisal District (Harris County Appraisal District for Houston, Tarrant CAD for Fort Worth, Collin CAD for Frisco/McKinney, etc.).
-You'll receive an informal hearing date with an appraiser, followed if unresolved by a formal ARB hearing.
+Most districts now accept electronic filings through their websites.
+After filing, you will receive an informal hearing date with an appraiser — this is where most protests are resolved.
+If the informal hearing does not produce an acceptable result, you proceed to a formal Appraisal Review Board (ARB) hearing with a panel of appointed citizens.

 What works in Texas: Sales comparables (recent sales of similar properties at lower values), income approach analysis for rental properties (your actual rental income capitalized at a market cap rate), and documentation of property condition issues.
-Texas law also allows you to receive the appraisal district's evidence in advance — request it proactively.
+Texas law (Tax Code Section 41.461) also requires the appraisal district to share its evidence with you at least 14 days before the ARB hearing — request it proactively and review it carefully for errors or outdated comparables.

 Maryland: SDAT Appeal Process

 Deadline: 45 days from the date of the Notice of Assessment.
-Maryland reassesses residential properties on a 3-year cycle — you can only appeal during a reassessment year unless you file a "supervisory review" in other years.
+Maryland reassesses residential properties on a 3-year cycle — you can only appeal during a reassessment year unless you file a "supervisory review" in non-reassessment years (which is a more limited process).

 Process: File a written appeal to the State Department of Assessments and Taxation (SDAT).
-If unresolved, appeals proceed to the Property Tax Assessment Appeals Board and then to Tax Court if needed.
+The form (Petition for Review) is available on the SDAT website.
+You will receive a hearing date, typically within 90 days.
+If unresolved at the SDAT level, appeals proceed to the Property Tax Assessment Appeals Board and then to Maryland Tax Court if needed.
+Each level adds formality and time — most residential property owners resolve at the SDAT level.

-Maryland-specific consideration: Maryland's Phase-In system limits the amount of an assessment increase that applies each year over a 3-year cycle.
-Even in a reassessment year, only 1/3 of the increase typically applies in year one.
-Understanding the Phase-In effect is important for calculating the actual tax impact of an assessment increase.
+Maryland-specific consideration: Maryland Phase-In system limits the amount of an assessment increase that applies each year over a 3-year cycle.
+Even in a reassessment year, only one-third of the increase typically applies in year one.
+Understanding the Phase-In effect is important for calculating the actual tax impact of an assessment increase and for determining whether the dollar savings from a successful appeal justify the time invested.

 Virginia: Circuit Court Appeal

-Process: Virginia property tax appeals start with the local Board of Equalization (BOE) — you typically have 3 years from the date of assessment to file.
-If the BOE decision is unsatisfactory, appeals proceed to Circuit Court.
+Process: Virginia property tax appeals start with the local Board of Equalization (BOE).
+You typically have until the deadline set by your locality (often tied to the reassessment notice) to file.
+In Fairfax County, for example, BOE applications are accepted annually with deadlines typically in the spring.
+If the BOE decision is unsatisfactory, appeals proceed to Circuit Court — a more formal and expensive process that may require legal representation.

-Virginia-specific consideration: Virginia localities reassess property at different intervals — some annually, some every 2 years, some every 4 years.
-Know your locality's reassessment schedule (Fairfax County reassesses annually; other localities vary).
-The Board of Equalization is your first stop and often the most accessible avenue for resolution.
+Virginia-specific consideration: Virginia localities reassess property at different intervals — Fairfax County reassesses annually, Arlington County annually, Loudoun County annually, while some smaller localities reassess every 2 or 4 years.
+Know your locality reassessment schedule and calendar the appeal deadline accordingly.
+The Board of Equalization is your first stop and is the most accessible avenue for resolution — the process is designed for property owners to represent themselves.

 Washington DC: Assessment Appeal